Skittss/Skittss/README.md

 Also interested in Machine Learning and Computer Vision.

 - ⚡ Currently involved in research of ray tracing techniques and optimizations.
-- 🌱 Developing a lightweight rendering engine alongside full-time work, using vulkan API (take a look [here](https://github.com/Skittss/sumire)!).
+- 🌱 Developing a lightweight rendering engine alongside full-time work using vulkan (take a look [here](https://github.com/Skittss/sumire)!).
 - ☀️ Working on various shadowing and lighting systems, from clustered deferred shadows to ray tracing and BVH acceleration.

 ---